-- 1 the Department shall modify or finalize the proposed list of - 2 geographic regions that qualify as Clean Energy Empowerment - 3 Zones and submit the list to the Clean Energy Empowerment Zone - 4 Board for approval or modification as described in Section - 5 20-20. - 6 (f) Local government self-designation.
-After the - 7 Department submits its first list of proposed Clean Energy - 8 Empowerment Zones to the Board, units of local government may, - 9 on an ongoing basis, submit applications to the Department to - designate an area wholly or partially in their jurisdiction as - 11 a Clean Energy Empowerment Zone if the Department has not - 12 proposed the region as a potential Clean Energy Empowerment - 20 Zone to the Board.
-Multiple units of local government may - 14 submit a joint application for designation if the proposed - 15 region or regions fall partially or wholly within their - 16 combined jurisdictions.
-A unit of local government may submit - an application to the Department if: - 18 (1) the area meets the criteria for designation as a - 19 Clean Energy Empowerment Zone established in subsection - 20 (d); and - 21 (2) the unit of local government has conducted at least - one public hearing within the proposed Zone area - considering all of the following questions: (A) whether to - create the Zone; (B) what local plans, tax incentives, and - other programs should be established in connection with the - zone; and (C) what the boundaries of the Zone should be.
+- Empowerment Zones to the Board, units of local government may, on an ongoing basis, submit applications to the Department to designate an area wholly or partially in their jurisdiction as a Clean Energy Empowerment Zone if the Department has not proposed the region as a potential Clean Energy Empowerment Zone to the Board.
+Multiple units of local government may submit a joint application for designation if the proposed region or regions fall partially or wholly within their combined jurisdictions.
+A unit of local government may submit an application to the Department if: - (1) the area meets the criteria for designation as a Clean Energy Empowerment Zone established in subsection (d); and - (2) the unit of local government has conducted at least one public hearing within the proposed Zone area considering all of the following questions: (A) whether to create the Zone; (B) what local plans, tax incentives, and other programs should be established in connection with the zone; and (C) what the boundaries of the Zone should be.
 Public notice of the hearing shall be published in at least one newspaper of general circulation within the Zone area, not more than 21 days nor less than 7 days before the hearing.

-An application submitted under this subsection (f) shall include a certified copy of the ordinance designating the proposed Zone; a map of the proposed Clean Energy Empowerment Zone, showing existing streets and highways; an analysis, and appropriate supporting documents and statistics, demonstrating that the proposed zone area is qualified in accordance with subsection (d); a statement detailing any tax, grant, and other financial incentives or benefits, and any programs, to be provided by the municipality or county to renewable energy enterprises within the Zone, which are not otherwise provided throughout the municipality or county; a statement setting forth the economic development and planning objectives for the Zone; an estimate of the economic impact of the Zone, considering all of the tax incentives, financial benefits and programs contemplated, upon the revenues of the municipality or county; a specific definition of applicant's local labor market area; a transcript of all public hearings on the Zone; and any additional information as the Department may by rule require.
+An application submitted under this subsection (f) shall include a certified copy of the ordinance designating the proposed Zone; a map of the proposed Clean Energy Empowerment

+Zone, showing existing streets and highways; an analysis, and supporting documents any appropriate and statistics, demonstrating that the proposed zone area is qualified in accordance with subsection (d); a statement detailing any tax, grant, and other financial incentives or benefits, and any programs, to be provided by the municipality or county to renewable energy enterprises within the Zone, which are not otherwise provided throughout the municipality or county; a statement setting forth the economic development and planning objectives for the Zone; an estimate of the economic impact of the Zone, considering all of the tax incentives, financial benefits and programs contemplated, upon the revenues of the municipality or county; a specific definition applicant's local labor market area; a transcript of all public hearings on the Zone; and any additional information as the Department may by rule require.